StackExchange/dnscontrol/docs/adding-new-rtypes.md

 # Creating new DNS Resource Types (rtypes)

 Everyone is familiar with A, AAAA, CNAME, NS and other Rtypes.
-However there are new record types being added all the time (possibly too many).
+However there are new record types being added all the time.
 Each new record type requires special handling by DNSControl.

 If a record simply has a single "target", then there is little to